PersonHood/Personhood/Personhood.md

 >[top](#personhood) | [min](#minimal-designations) | [inn](#innocent-beginnings) | [neu](#neutral-law) | [int](#intriguing-legal-case-studies) | [pro](#provocative-questions) | [sca](#scary-future-developments) | [worst](#worst-case-scenarios)

-As if the gamete questions weren't intriguing enough, the following list includes several hypothetical legal case studies focusing on unintended consequences and unexamined beliefs.
+As if the gamete questions weren't intriguing enough, the following list includes several hypothetical legal case studies focusing on unintended consequences and unexamined beliefs. *Note:* No "activity" has been initiated...

 These are presented in the order of most to least intriguing.